 The course includes 8 problem sets.
 The problem sets are meant to be practice for the assignments.
-They will be scored on a 'completed' or 'not completed' basis.

 Grading Policies

 Submitting Assignments

 Instructions for submitting assignments are included with the assignment descriptions within the Canvas course site.
 Due dates for all graded work are included in the Course Calendar below and on Canvas Module Overview pages.